-- comprehensive budgeting and monitoring systems with an annual budget and regular financial reports which are reviewed and agreed by the board of trustees - regular reviews by the finance committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - delegation of authority and segregation of duties - identification and management of risks
+- comprehensive budgeting and monitoring systems with an annual budget and regular financial reports which are reviewed and agreed by the board of trustees - regular reviews by the finance committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - · setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - · delegation of authority and segregation of duties - · identification and management of risks

 The board of trustees has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
-However in November 2020 the Trustees appointed Mrs Katrina Robinson, a trustee, to carry out a programme of internal checks and to act as Responsible Officer, following the resignation of the previous Responsible Officer, Mrs Kate Brown, who had been in this role since 10th October 2012.
+In November 2020 the Trustees appointed Mrs Katrina Robinson, a trustee, to carry out a programme of internal checks and to act as Responsible Officer.
 The RO's role includes giving advice on financial matters and performing a range of checks on the Academy's financial and governance systems.
 The checks carried out in the current period included testing and review of the following areas; bank reconciliations, purchase invoices authorisations and procurement, management accounts process, payroll, capital project accounting, staff expense forms, fixed asset additions, the recording and collection of income, ESFA returns.